epuisid/ISID-EPU/README.md

 3. Open `http://localhost:4200/` in any browser to view the website.
 The application will automatically reload if you change any of the source files.

-## Deployment
+## Deployment (Publishing Changes to the Server)
-1. To generate files for deployment, open up a terminal in the folder containing this README file and run `bash deploy.sh https://www.isid.ac.in/~testdeploy`, replacing `https://www.isid.ac.in/~testdeploy` with the URL where the site is to be deployed.
+1. To generate files for deployment, open up a terminal in the folder containing this README file and run `bash deploy.sh https://www.isid.ac.in/~epu`, replacing `https://www.isid.ac.in/~epu` with the URL where the site is to be deployed, if it's different.
 2. Once this command succeeds, copy the files and folders from the folder called `deploy` to the folder called `public_html` in the server.
 3. A modification to the server to redirect any URLs not found to the 404.html page for our site specifically is necessary.
+This is done for ISID's server.
+If it's not working anymore, contact server admins, or look it up, or contact Hardik Rajpal.
-4. Use `rm *.js *.css`
+4. Use `rm *.js *.css` in the public_html folder to remove old scripts and styles.
-5. Use `mput deploy/*`
+5. Use `mput deploy/*` to move files to said folder.
-6. Use `put -r deploy/assets`
+6. Use `put -r deploy/assets` to move leftover recursively.

 # Updates
 ## To Existing pages